 Marie Cole Memorial Primary School

-The additional classrooms will benefit the current 223 students as well as the 40 who can return after being dismissed from the school after the bus was taken out of use by order of the Ministry of Education due to safety concerns.
-Easing their discomfort and promoting a more conducive learning environment, a total of 105 students will be able to take advantage of the new classrooms offering a better opportunity to learn in a proper environment.
+The additional classrooms benefit the current 223 students as well as the 40 who can return after being dismissed from the school after the bus was taken out of use by order of the Ministry of Education due to safety concerns.
+Easing their discomfort and promoting a more conducive learning environment, a total of 105 students were able to take advantage of the new classrooms offering a better opportunity to learn in a proper environment.
 Total Project Cost: $60,373.77